afa-farkhod/Git-Help/README.md

 ## Troubleshooting

-- In case of changing the GitHub `PAT`(Private Access Token) (MacOS env)
+- In case of changing the GitHub `PAT`(Private Access Token) (MacOS env) to keep further access the private repositories need to add the new PAT to `Key chain`

-User
-i was using private github repositories without issue locally! but today i've changed my personal access token on github , and all of a sudden all my local private git repos are showing following error:

-remote: Repository not found.
-fatal: repository not found

-is there any way that i can register my personal access token to locally so that all my private git repos work without problem, or did i do something wrong in the beginning?

-ChatGPT
-It sounds like you need to update the credentials that your local Git client is using to authenticate with GitHub.
-When you changed your personal access token on GitHub, your old token that was stored locally is no longer valid, hence the authentication failures and the "repository not found" errors.

-Here’s how you can update your local setup to use the new personal access token:

-1. Update your Git credentials
+- Update Git credentials.
 Depending on your OS and how Git was configured, your token may be stored in a credential manager or directly in the repository configuration.

-For macOS:
+  - For macOS:
-The macOS Keychain usually manages GitHub credentials.
+    - The macOS Keychain usually manages GitHub credentials.
 You can update your token here:
-Open Keychain Access.
+    - Open Keychain Access.
-Search for github.com.
+    - Search for github.com.
-Find the entry (it should be a web form password or Internet password).
+    - Find the entry (it should be a web form password or Internet password).
-Update the password field with your new token.
+    - Update the password field with your new token.
-For Windows:
+  - For Windows:
 Credentials are typically managed by the Windows Credential Manager.
 Open Credential Manager from the Control Panel.
 Go to Windows Credentials.